wojiao-yc/wojiao-yc.github.io/_posts/2025-07-16-reflections-on-Att&Reg.md

 ---

-## Key Takeaway
+## Closing Thoughts

-This exploration confirms the original blog’s thesis, but in a more empirical and systematic way:
+This exploration confirms the original blog’s thesis, but in a more empirical and systematic way.

-> **Same math ≠ same meaning.**

-- **Regression** makes assumptions about global structure.
-- **Attention** adapts to local or learned similarity, which can align—but does not have to.

 The core operations may look similar (dot products, projections), but their **semantics and emergent behaviors differ**.

----

-## Closing Thoughts

-This project began with curiosity and ended with clarity:

-- Attention isn’t just a "fancy matrix multiplication."
+- **Attention** isn’t just a "fancy matrix multiplication", it adapts to local or learned similarity, which can align—but does not have to.
-- Linear regression isn’t "just another dot product model."
+- **Linear regression** isn’t "just another dot product model", it makes assumptions about global structure.

 They reflect different philosophies: one built on **analytic closure**, the other on **contextual flexibility**.

-> In ML, structure matters—but **behavior matters more**.
+> > **Same math ≠ same meaning**, structure matters—but **behavior matters more**.

-If you're interested in the code or extending the comparison to more complex data (e.g., images, sequences), feel free to reach out.
 This kind of "structure vs. behavior" analysis is a powerful lens for understanding machine learning beyond the formulas.

 ---